kevincolyar/dropcaster/README.md

 For further inspection of an error, dropcaster can write additional diagnostic messages to STDERR.
 This behavior is controlled with the --verbose and --trace command line switches.

+Developers and other brave people may run dropcaster under a debugger. [ruby-debug](http://bashdb.sourceforge.net/ruby-debug.html) works fine.
+It is installed as `sudo gem install ruby-debug`.
+The following example call will run dropcaster under the debugger:

+    rdebug bin/dropcaster -- episodes/episode* --channel channel.yml --channel-template templates/channel.html.erb --episode-pages

+The options provided here are for creating episode pages (see the section on it above).
+The important difference to a regular dropcaster execution is that rdebug expects application parameters to be headed by two dashes.

 Contributing to Dropcaster
 ==========================
 Dropcaster is hosted at [Github](http://github.com/nerab/dropcaster):